 If the padlock shows in the browser bar, you're good.

-Step 3: Fix Mixed Content Warnings (If SSL Still Shows Insecure)
+Step 3: Fix Mixed Content Warnings

-If your site says "Not Secure" even after SSL is enabled, you might have mixed content-meaning you’re trying to load insecure (http) assets on a secure (https) page.
+If your site says "Not Secure" even after SSL is enabled, you might have mixed content - meaning you're trying to load insecure (http) assets on a secure (https) page.

 Here's how to fix it: